 The main difference between the two is eligibility.
 Zakat ul-Fitr/Fitrana is an obligation which applies to Muslims of all ages and incomes.
 The only people exempt from paying Fitrana are those who lack 3kg (equivalent to one Sa’) of staple foods in excess of what they reasonably need.
 In comparison, only adults who meet or surpass the nisab threshold are required to pay Zakat, meaning children and those who do not earn enough or who are unable to hold their wealth against the nisab value for a full year need not pay.

 Zakat ul-Fitr states that children living in a home with food that exceeds the amount that they need must make a payment.
 Therefore, the head of the household is required to pay on their behalf.

 The amount of money that is required to be given will vary.
 However, Zakat is equal to 2.5% of an one’s complete savings, whilst Zakat ul-Fitr donations are usually considerably smaller - at around £5 or less.

 One final difference relates to when the two payments are due.
-Zakat is one of the least restrictive of the Five Pillars of Islam and can be paid at any time during the year, as long as the payments reflect a full Islamic (lunar) years’ worth of savings.
-On the other hand, Zakat-al-Fitr must be paid during the Holy month of Ramadan and most notably, before the month finishes and Eid commences.
+Zakat is among the least restrictive of the Five Pillars of Islam and can be paid at any point of the year, as long as the payments reflect a full Islamic (lunar) years’ worth of savings.
+On the other hand, Zakat ul-Fitr must be paid during the Holy month of Ramadan and, most notably, before the month finishes and Eid commences.
 It is important to keep this deadline in mind, as making a payment too late renders it invalid.
 As giving Zakat ul-Fitr is obligatory for all Muslims, it cannot be made up at a later date.

-Your £5 Fitrana donation can make all the difference.
-Donate today.
+Your Fitrana donation can make all the difference.
+Please donate today.